webignition/bas-spec/test-syntax.md

 All actions take the form of a verb followed by zero or more arguments and keywords.

-Action arguments can be represented by placeholders.
-Values for placeholders are passed in [test suites](/test-suite-syntax.md).
+Action arguments can be represented by named parameters.
+Values for parameters are passed in [test suites](/test-suite-syntax.md).

 ```yaml
 actions: